thatalloguy/LomusEngine/README.md

 # LomusEngine

-LomusEngine is a game engine written in C++ with Opengl 3.0 core.
+LomusEngine is a game engine written in C++ with Opengl 4.1 core

 # Core Engine Features:
 - GameObjects